-Our son, Jake, is so excited for Halloween.
-His costume has been chosen, our house is decorated, and he’s happily taking part in Halloween themed crafts and recipes – especially those that involve cookies, frosting, and peanut butter cups. 😉
+Wec are so excited for Halloween.
+Costumes have been chosen, our house is decorated, and the kids are happily taking part in Halloween themed crafts and recipes – especially those that involve cookies, frosting, and peanut butter cups.

 Halloween Spider Cookies